 There are many proposed models for the mechanism of action of the effects of acupuncture; however, the data have been either too inconsistent or inadequate to draw significant conclusions.
 The theory in regards to the analgesic effect of acupuncture, associates the neurotransmitter effects such as endorphin release at both the spinal and supraspinal levels.
-Functional MRI studies have demonstrated various physiologic effects, associating acupuncture points with changes in brain MRI signals.
+Functional magnetic resonance imaging (MRI) studies have demonstrated various physiologic effects, associating acupuncture points with changes in brain MRI signals.
 Another theory is that acupuncture points are associated with anatomic locations of loose connective tissue.1

 Evidence from a number of randomized, blinded, placebo-controlled studies indicate that acupoint stimulation can be effective in the management of postoperative nausea and vomiting, particularly in women, with mixed results in pediatric populations.
 Acupoint stimulation for women undergoing chemotherapy also reduced nausea and vomiting in some studies, but no effect was reported in a study involving both men and women.
-The evidence regarding alleviation of morning sickness by acupoint stimulation is limited, less rigorous than for postoperative nausea and vomiting, and ambiguous. ^{5,9}
+The evidence regarding alleviation of morning sickness by acupoint stimulation is limited, less rigorous than for postoperative nausea and vomiting, and ambiguous.3-4

 Recent data on acupuncture for postoperative dental pain is limited, but earlier evidence indicated promising results for this use.
-Data was most promising for pain relief following tooth extraction.^{1,17}
+Data was most promising for pain relief following tooth extraction.1-2

 There are a number of randomized controlled trials that establish improvement in headache frequency, intensity, response, use of relief medication and quality of life relative to usual care and relief treatment only.
-An updated Cochrane Review that previously noted promising, but insufficient evidence in support of acupuncture for migraine headache indicates, "there is consistent evidence that acupuncture provides additional benefit to treatment of acute migraine attacks only or to routine care," following the completion of 12 additional trials.
-10 However, according to Hayes, ambiguity remains due to the low quality of the evidence and the variety of the studies evaluated, considering the diversity in acupuncture technique, number of treatment sessions, and length of follow-up.
-15
+An updated Cochrane Review that previously noted promising, but insufficient evidence in support of acupuncture for migraine headache indicates, "there is consistent evidence that acupuncture provides additional benefit to treatment of acute migraine attacks only or to routine care," following the completion of 12 additional trials.5 However, according to Hayes, ambiguity remains due to the low quality of the evidence and the variety of the studies evaluated, considering the diversity in acupuncture technique, number of treatment sessions, and length of follow-up.6

 Acupuncture for osteoarthritis pain appears to be effective, particularly for pain in the knee.
-Recent literature has shown relief of pain and improved function in osteoarthritis of the knee for patients treated with acupuncture.^{1,8}
+Recent literature has shown relief of pain and improved function in osteoarthritis of the knee for patients treated with acupuncture.^{1,7} According to the American College of Rheumatology/Arthritis Foundation, acupuncture is conditionally recommended for osteoarthritis in the knee, hip, or hand, but the most positive trials with the greatest effect were in relateion to knee osteoarthritis.8

-Acupuncture has been studied for a variety of other reasons, but studies and evidence does not currently support its use for indications such as, but not limited to, arm pain, temporomandibular joint dysfunction, menstrual cramps and fibromyalgia.^{1,6} pa health & wellness.
+Acupuncture has been studied for a variety of other reasons, but studies and evidence does not currently support its use for indications such as, but not limited to, arm pain, temporomandibular joint dysfunction, menstrual cramps and fibromyalgia.^{1,9}